Skip to content

 If True, this control is combined with a filter input area.

-The width of this selector, in CSS units.
+The width of the selector, in CSS units.

-The height of this selector, in CSS units.
+The height of the selector, in CSS units.

 lov dict[str, Any]